Hugoo/hackathon-api-doc/readme.md

     }
     ```

-    *Note: you cann find a dictionnary of the regions below*
+    *Note: you can find a dictionnary of the regions below*

     *Note 2: you cannot cross several regions or department at the same time:*
       ```